Positive Interactions with Board of Directors and Audit Committee Members

 - Handling difficult situations

-Catriona Fallon is currently SVP and GM of Itron Networked Solutions, Inc. and is a board member of Cray, Inc. She previously held CFO positions at Silver Spring Networks and Marin Software.
-Prior to joining Marin Software, she held several senior executive positions at Cognizant Technology Solutions, HP, and other companies
+Catriona Fallon is a board member of Cray, Inc. Most recently, she was SVP and GM of Itron Networked Solutions, Inc. She previously held CFO positions at Silver Spring Networks and Marin Software.
+Prior to joining Marin Software, she held several senior executive positions at Cognizant Technology Solutions, and HP.
+She has also been a Wall Street analyst and a strategic consultant at McKinsey.

 Brian Kinion is currently CFO of Upwork with more than 25 years of experience leading finance organizations during periods of high growth and previously held finance leadership roles at Marketo and SuccessFactors (acquired by SAP).
 He is also on the Board of Directors of Marin Software, Inc. and serves as their Audit Committee Chair.